ArcturusGrimm/bearcation-frontend/README.md

 Heroku App can be found at: [https://bearcation-frontend.herokuapp.com](https://bearcation-frontend.herokuapp.com)

 ## **Note: Make sure the backend is running before attempting to do anything with the Frontend.
 You WILL NOT be able to log in if the backend is not running.**
+IMPORTANT!
+Before logging in as guest, you must first create an account and sign in to ensure that the data from the API is pulled correctly.